(Updated Feb. 28)

-Some of the pirate distribution has been ended – the satellite side of beoutQ has been taken down – but online distribution continues and that content is being captured, hosted, and redistributed by other pirates in many countries.
+Some of the pirate distribution has been ended – the satellite side of beoutQ has been taken down – but online distribution of beIN Media’s programming continues through a seeming myriad of illegal channels, and that content is being captured, hosted, and redistributed by other pirates in many countries.

 A public relations effort